scrtdd

 --reloc-catalog profile

 Relocate the catalog passed as argument in multi-event mode.
 The input can be a single file (containing seiscomp origin ids) or a file triplet (station.csv,event.csv,phase.csv).
-For events stored in a XML file add the --ep option.
+For input events stored in a XML files add the --ep option.
+Use in combination with --profile.

 -O, --origin-id origin-id

-Relocate the origin (or multiple comma-separated origins) and send a message.
-Each origin will be processed according tothe matching profile region unless the --profile option is used.
+Relocate the origin (or multiple comma-separated origins) in single-event mode and send a message.
+Each origin will be processed accordingly to the matching profile region unless the --profile option is used.

 --ep scxml-file